lsteinmann/datplot/README.md

 Contact
 -------

 Please feel free to use and change the code to your liking.
-I would be happy if you contacted me if you do, because I'm interested to know whether this helps anybody.
-Also, if you have any ideas, critique or improvements, I would be very glad to hear from you!
+We would be happy for any feedback on the packages, or if you you notify us of your publications using this package!